Kita in Germany – Did You Start Looking for Daycare [2026]

 What is Eingewöhnungsphase in Kita?

-How Does the Eingewöhnungsphase Actually Work?
+How the Eingewöhnungsphase Works in Practice

-In the first phase, you stay in the Kita room with your child for the entire visit.
-You are there, fully present, but you let your child explore at their own pace.
-You do not push them toward the other kids or the educators.
-You are just the safe base they can return to.
+The process moves through three distinct phases.
+In the first phase, you stay in the Kita room with your child for the full duration of each visit, usually around one to two hours.
+You are physically present but you let them explore at their own pace.
+You do not direct them toward toys or other children.
+You are simply the safe base they can return to whenever they need to.

 How Does a Day at Kita in Germany Actually Look?